Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter1.md

 ### Designing with the storyboard

 It's time to design our application!
-We are going to use the built-in storyboard.
-Select your *Main.storyboard* file in your *project navigator*, the *Editor area* aspect has changed, you are actually in the graphic interface of the storyboard.
+We are going to use the built-in *Interface Builder*.
+Select your *Main.storyboard* file in your *project navigator*, the *Editor area* aspect has changed, you are actually in the *Interface Builder* of the storyboard.
 There are few things to notice about this interface:

 * The *Document Outline* provides you the views hierarchy
 * The *Editor area* is composed by 2 elements: